Mokusatsu: Context

 The Allies were aware that within the Japanese government an attempt to reach a negotiated termination of hostilities had been underway, especially via diplomatic contacts with Moscow, which was still neutral.
 On 12 July 1945 Tōgō Shigenori, the Japanese Foreign Minister, asked Naotake Sato to inform Moscow, on behalf of the Emperor, that Japan had no alternative but to see the war through to the end using an all-out war effort if Britain and the United States were to persist in demanding an unconditional surrender.

 The Potsdam Declaration presented one further occasion for mediation, but it was strongly opposed by War Minister General Korechika Anami, with backing from the army and navy chiefs of staff, all demanding that the Declaration be rejected with a broadcast containing a point by point rebuttal.
 The Army also demanded that the public be kept unaware of the Declaration.
-In a compromise, Shigenori gained a Cabinet consensus to have the Declaration translated and released to the public, but in a censored version that deleted mentions of an imminent "utter destruction of the Japanese homeland", "stern justice" for all war criminals, that disarmed soldiers would be allowed to return home to live constructive lives in peace, and comments about "self-willed military cliques".
+In a compromise, Tōgō gained a Cabinet consensus to have the Declaration translated and released to the public, but in a censored version that deleted mentions of an imminent "utter destruction of the Japanese homeland", "stern justice" for all war criminals, that disarmed soldiers would be allowed to return home to live constructive lives in peace, and comments about "self-willed military cliques".
 The version given to the public was issued by the 'tightly controlled press' through the Dōmei News Service.

 In this form it appeared in the morning edition of the Asahi Shimbun on 28 July 1945, to designate the attitude assumed by the government to the Potsdam Declaration.
 This newspaper and others clearly stated that the ultimatum, which had not only been transmitted to the Japanese government diplomatically via Swiss intermediaries but also to the Japanese public via radio and airdropped leaflets, was formally rejected by the Imperial Government.
 Later that day in a press conference, the Premier Suzuki Kantarō himself publicly used it to dismiss the Potsdam Declaration as a mere rehash (yakinaoshi) of earlier rejected Allied proposals, and therefore, being of no value.

 The key part of the statement (Note: 帝国政府としては、米・英・重慶三国の共同声明に関しては、何等重大なる価値あるものに非ずしてこれを黙殺するであろう) was translated into English by Dōmei Press as "the Japanese government ignores this, and we are determined to continue our bitter fight to the end."

 Three postwar translations of Suzuki's statement in context exist:

 I believe the Joint Proclamation by the three countries is nothing but a rehash of the Cairo Declaration.
 As for the Government, it does not find any important value in it, and there is no other recourse but to ignore it entirely [mokusatsu] and resolutely fight for the successful conclusion of this war.

 My thinking is that the joint declaration is virtually the same as the Cairo Declaration.
 The government of Japan does not consider it having any crucial value.
 We simply mokusatsu-suru.
 The only alternative for us is to be determined to continue our fight till the end.